Jonathan Lavine: Philanthropy

 Lavine has been on the board of several organizations and educational institutions, including City Year, Boston Children's Hospital, the Dana-Farber Cancer Institute, Columbia University, Horizons for Homeless Children, and Opportunity Nation.

 In 2007, the Lavines formed the Crimson Lion Foundation, a private family foundation through which they have concentrated their philanthropic activities.

-Lavine has donated to a number of organizations and institutions, including City Year, Harvard University, Harvard Business School, LIFT Communities, Equal Justice Initiative, and public radio station WBUR, and the U.S. Holocaust Museum.
+Lavine has donated to a number of organizations and institutions, including City Year, Harvard University, Harvard Business School, LIFT Communities, Equal Justice Initiative, public radio station WBUR, Columbia University, and the U.S. Holocaust Museum.